Copyright © IJCMAS ICMAUA.

 7th Degree Black Belt [GRAND MASTER]

-Psychological Problems in Contact Martial Arts
+Problems in Contact Martial Arts

-your mind with Martial Art!)
+(Screwing your mind with Martial Art!)

-Deepak Rao
+By Deepak Rao

 Copyright © Deepak Rao.
-All

-This article
+This article refers to common

-while studying combat arts, particularly in contact oriented martial training.
+arts, particularly in contact oriented martial training.

 1.